API Reference

 See the Documentation for more information.

-SPEDAS.amap — Method
+SPEDAS.amap — Function

 https://github.com/rafaqz/DimensionalData.jl/issues/914